 Then you need to learn how to respond differently to your child.
-For instance, if you and your child have been talking about what a jerk a certain teacher is for years and the child brings it up, you can’t simply come out and say “Don’t call that teacher a jerk anymore.”
-Rather, say this:
+For instance, if you and your child have been talking about what a jerk a certain teacher is for weeks and the child brings it up again then say to your child:

 “You know, I’ve been thinking that it doesn’t help you to label your teacher a jerk.
 Let’s figure out how you can handle this situation successfully.”